kristinemlarson/gnssrefl/docs/pages/file_structure.md

 ## How do I analyze my own data?

 We do not have instructions within this software package for how you can operate your own receiver for GNSS-IR.
-Currently we request that you save your observation data as Rinex 2.11, Rinex 3, or NMEA formats (see below).
-At a minimum you **must** save the SNR data - and we strongly urge you to track/save GPS L2C and L5.
+Currently we need you to save your observation data as Rinex 2.11, Rinex 3, or NMEA formats (see below).
+At a minimum you **must** save the SNR data; we strongly urge you to track/save GPS L2C and L5.

-The naming conventions for observation files are given below.
+The naming conventions for GNSS observation files that we expect are given below.
 If you are working with the docker, I have made some notes in the [docker install section](docker_cl_instructions.md) that might be helpful to you about where to store your files.